4 things we now know about the rare disease AL amyloidosis

 During a routine checkup in 2015, Marty Verel’s doctor ran a cholesterol test and his numbers were sky-high.

 “They were off the charts, like over 500 milligrams per deciliter, when healthy numbers are below 200,” says Verel, 59, who lives near Cleveland.
 “My doctor said we should just repeat the test, so we did, and the numbers came back even higher.
 He was dumbfounded.”

 It took several more visits to doctors to determine that Verel was having kidney issues, too.
 After scheduling more tests, he was sent home to wait.
 But a few days later, while getting ready to attend an event at his daughter’s college, Verel knew something was very, very wrong.

 “I couldn’t fit into any of my clothes,” he says.
 “Even my shoes were tight.
 And I was so fatigued.
 I had no idea what was going on.”

 Verel was admitted to the Cleveland Clinic, where doctors put together the swelling, fatigue, kidney issues and high cholesterol to arrive at a diagnosis: a rare blood cell disorder called light chain (AL) amyloidosis, in which deposits of an abnormal protein called amyloid may cause damage to various organs, eventually leading to loss of organ function.

 It’s patients like Verel that scientists, including those at the Janssen Pharmaceutical Companies of Johnson & Johnson, are hoping to help through dedicated research on potential new treatments.

-For Amyloidosis Awareness Month, we're sharing what experts now know about the rare disease—approximately 4,500 people are diagnosed each year in the U.S.—and how new advancements in care have the potential to give such patients more hope.
+For Rare Disease Day, we’re sharing what experts now know about the rare disease—approximately 4,500 people are diagnosed each year in the U.S.—and how new advancements in care have the potential to give such patients more hope.